kceder/Matcha/README.md

 ## MATCHA 🔥

+**Matcha is a fullstack dating website project.**

+### Process:

-**Matcha is a fullstack dating website project.** Created with @amedeomajer, we used React for the front-end part and Node.js with Express for the back-end.
+Created with @amedeomajer, we used React for the front-end part and Node.js with Express for the back-end.
 We decided to use technologies we weren't familiar before so the challenge as real.
 In the end we managed to pass the project with full score and full bonuses, 125/100.

 The two months we spent learning new technologies and building this project taught us a lot!
 We would definitely do some things differently if we would start again with the knowledge we now have.
 More reusable components, even more simple database structure and probably a different CSS framework to name some.
 After feedback, I'd be ready move away from my simplistic color palette to more colourfull one too.🎨
 These are all things that I am certainly going to be focusing on my next (and the last) Hive project, which is a streaming service.